-9.2 Using Histograms
+8.1 Using Histograms

 To bring up the [Histogram] dialog box, first select the vision object that you would like to see a Histogram for.
 (This can be done from the flow chart or the sequence tree.)
 The following vision objects support Histogram.
-Blob, Contour, DefectFinder, Correlation, Geometric, Polar, OCR, CodeReader, ImageOp

-Histograms are supported for the Correlation and Blob objects.
-Next run the vision object or vision sequence to make sure that the vision object you selected has valid results.
-Then click the [Histogram] button on the Vision Guide toolbar or select [Histogram] from the [Vision] menu.
-The [Histogram] dialog box will appear as shown in Histograms with Correlation Objects if the vision object is a Correlation object and as shown in Histograms with Blob Objects if the vision object is a Blob object.
+Blob, Contour, DefectFinder, Correlation, Geometric, Polar, OCR, CodeReader, ImageOp click the Alistogram> button on the Vision Guide toolbar or select [Histogram] from the [Vision] menu.
+The [Histogram] dialog box will appear as shown in 8.2.1 Histograms with Correlation Objects if the vision object is a Correlation object and as shown in 8.2.2 Histograms with Blob Objects if the vision object is a Blob object.